ch1ffa/relay-compiler-webpack-plugin/README.md

 ```

 Default option is `watch: true`.
 If `watchman` isn't installed, then option `watch: false` is being applied.

+Changing `validate` option is not recommended, because the plugin reads output in the watch mode.

 ## How it works